DS4PS/nhood-change-project/fed-programs.md

 ---
 layout: page
-title: Neighborhood Revitalization Programs
+title: The Intervention
 ---

-## The Intervention
+## Federal Neighborhood Revitalization Programs

 We are interested in understanding the impact of programs that target distressed communities in order to catalyze economic development and community change.